-- Capital tax payable is prorated for corporations that have taxation years of less than 365 days (366, if a leap year).
-The proration is accomplished by multiplying the capital tax otherwise payable by the ratio of the total number of days in the taxation year to 365 (366, if a leap year). - Capital tax will not be prorated where a taxation year of less than 365 days (366, if a leap year) results from the use of a floating taxation year end by the corporation.
+Capital tax payable is prorated for corporations that have taxation years of less than 365 days (366, if a leap year).
+The proration is accomplished by multiplying the capital tax otherwise payable by the ratio of the total number of days in the taxation year to 365.